This Chocolate Covered Strawberries Recipe is my go to for a fast fancy treat. Dip, chill, and add a quick drizzle for extra flair.

 Note 3: To prevent scorching the chocolate, melt it in very short bursts and stir frequently.
 The goal is to keep the chocolate warm enough to melt gradually, but not hot; it should reach a smooth, room temperature consistency.

 Note 4: Melting chocolate slowly while stirring frequently helps it cool and harden before the cocoa butter rises to the surface, preventing streaks.
-Adding unmelted chocolate towards the end cools the mixture, encouraging it to set for a smooth, firm finish.
+Adding unmelted chocolate toward the end cools the mixture, encouraging it to set for a smooth, firm finish.
 This process stabilizes the chocolate, giving it a glossy appearance and ensuring it won’t easily melt on your fingers.

 Nutrition